1,001 Sayings and Deeds of the Prophet

-During the battle of Khaibar, a camel driver and storyteller by the name of Amir apparently committed suicide; but not before dispatching an undetermined number of unbelievers.
-In the first of two narrations about the circumstances surrounding Amir’s demise, it’s again donkey meat which gets most of the Prophet’s attention.
+During the battle of Khaibar, a camel driver and storyteller by the name of Amir apparently committed suicide, or accidentally killed himself.
+In the first of two narrations about the circumstances surrounding Amir’s demise, it is again donkey meat that gets most of Muhammad’s attention.

 Narrated Salama bin Al-Akwa: